ThomasWinkel/VisioParser/README.md

 # VisioParser
 Extracts Visio object model from vsdx file for further processing or JSON export.
-No COM Interop, no Visio Installation required.
+No COM Interop, no Visio installation required.

 ## Usage
 ### Parse VSDX file and export as JSON